 Helen maintains meteorological data archives for dispersion work, contributes to emergency response preparedness, and manages the team's intranet site.

-Helen is currently migrating Numerical Atmospheric-dispersion Modelling Environment (NAME) meteorological data archives covering 1994-2008 to a new storage system, and verifying data integrity in the process.
-This work also involves migrating user interfaces to the Met Office-wide meteorological archives, which are vital for dispersion work, as well as chairing an internal management group.
+Helen is updating and cataloguing the Numerical Atmospheric-dispersion Modelling Environment (NAME) meteorological data archives covering 1994 to the present day, and verifying data integrity in the process.
+This work also involves maintaining and documenting user interfaces to the Met Office-wide meteorological archives, which are vital for dispersion work, as well as chairing an internal management group.